 After 2006, the cloud began taking shape and this marked the third phase of transformation in the telecommunication industry.
 Come 2023 and we are in the midst of the era of cloud, where a new world of opportunities has opened up for the carriers.
 It is quite evident that this era is unstoppable and there is no escape.

 In addition to opportunities, telecom companies around the world are facing a lot of challenges in this era.
 New technologies like the Internet of Things (IoT), augmented reality (AR), virtual reality (VR), microservices and more necessitate that telecom providers realign their business strategies and restructure themselves as per the cloud era, in terms of operations, architecture and networks as well.

 Moreover, in order to gain a competitive edge, they need to focus on providing customized solutions to their customers and focus on developing long-term relationships with them.

-Top 5 challenges and trends in telecommunication industry
+Top 5 challenges and trends in the telecommunication industry

-This write-up on top 5 challenges and trends in telecom industry is an endeavour to help you stay informed.
+This write-up on the top 5 challenges and trends in the telecom industry is an endeavor to help you stay informed.
 Let’s discuss the challenges faced by the telecom industry first.

 Telcos have to decentralize the purchasing and decision power, both internally and externally, because of the essential agile reconfiguration of the cloud.